agavrilov76/javazone2023-modules/README.md

 # Talk structure

 - Start the talk with a few slides covering two first points above
-- Switch to demo code using the IntelliJ IDEA community edition
+- Switch to demo mode using the IntelliJ IDEA community edition and a terminal
-- Use the code from the `plain` directory gradually transforming it into a modular application following the points above (the result is in `modules` directory)
+- Edit the code from the `parent` directory, gradually transforming it into a modular application following the points above (the result is in `modules` directory)
+- Run application and tests from the IDE
+- Build project with Maven
+- Run application from the command line
-- Demo `jlink`
+- Run `jlink` to create a custom runtime
-- Demo docker containers
+- Build and run a docker container
 - Go back to the final summary slide
 - Q/A